Society

 Fragile Democracy

-The rise of democracy has been one of the greatest collective human achievements of the last century, allowing large shares of the world's population to live in relative freedom and have the ability to alter the politics and society of their country.
-Has this expansion already peaked though?
+The rise of democracy has been one of the greatest collective human achievements of the last century, allowing large shares of the world's population to live in relative freedom and have the ability to participate meaningfully in the politics and society of their country.
+In recent years, this progress has come under threat though, with authoritarianism making an unwanted comeback.

 Description